 Asbestos has been illegal for decades, but there was a time when it was used extensively in commercial, public and private buildings due to its insulating properties.
-Asbestos can be found in any building built before the year 2000.
+Asbestos could be found in any building built before the year 2000.
 As a product, its total use was finally banned in 1999.

 Even now, Asbestos still kills around 5000 workers each year which is around twice the number of people who die from road traffic accidents.